alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-05-16-adventures-in-the-terraform-dsl-part-ii-iteration.md

 - `timeouts`: block to enable users to configure the amount of time a specific operation is allowed to take before being considered an error.

-### Count
+#### Count

-#### The count meta parameter

 Of course, this post is about iteration and `count` is Terraform 0.11 and earlier's answer to iteration.
 By specifying a `count` = _n_ against any resource, Terraform, under the hood, creates an array of _n_ instances of the resource.
 It is best to see this in some examples.

-#### A count of identical resources
+#### Example 1: A pool of random_ids

-And when I say "identical" I am talking about their config in Terraform of course.
+And when I say "identical" I am talking about their configs in Terraform of course.
 In this first example, I create three random_ids, and I "print" them by declaring outputs.

 ```js
 resource "random_id" "tf_bucket_id" {